ahujatejas06/iitk-traveller-docs-2/index.md

 Armed with your items, you take out your bicycle and decide to start planning your travel.

 # Overview
-## Syntax
-Each command consists of 3 comma-separated tokens ended with a newline.

-- Starting Landmark
-- Condition Value
-- Finishing Landmark

-## Execution Flow
-The execution flow can be visualized as traversing a graph following its edges.
-Your journey will start at the `start` node and will end as soon as the you reaches the `finish` node.
-Therefore each command represents a directed edge in the graph from the starting landmark to the finishing landmark.
-The condition value specifies which edge to be traversed from a particular node.

-Only the commands with condition value equal to the value of `cond` will be available to follow.

-If there is no valid path available, an error will be returned.
-The `start` and `finish` node must be present in the code otherwise an error will be generated.

 ## Books
 Each magical book will be open at a particular page at any moment of time, and you can write one number at each page in the book.
 Since the books are magical, they have a pecuiliar property that writing any number on any page of one book automatically reflects in the other books as well.
 So, if you write, for example, the number 5 on page 4 of one book, turning to page 5 on any other book will also show the number 5.
 You can overwrite previously written numbers, the changes which will also be reflected to the other books.
 However, the page number you can have open in any book is independent of any other, only the contents are synchornized at all times.